Friends cast issue joint statement on Matthew Perry’s death: ‘We are so devastated’

-Friends lead stars share joint statement on Matthew Perry’s death: ‘We are all so utterly devastated’
+Friends lead stars post joint statement on Matthew Perry’s death: ‘We are all so utterly devastated’

-The lead stars of the US sitcom promised to ‘say more in time’, but remembered Perry ‘as family’
+‘We’re going to take a moment to grieve and process this unfathomable loss,’ stars, including Jennifer Aniston and Courteney Cox, said

 The lead stars of Friends have paid emotional tribute to Matthew Perry in a joint statement shared two days after the Chandler Bing actor was found dead, aged 54.